How to Handle Contacts From Challenging Customers

 2. The Angry Customer (With a Legitimate Grievance)

-These customers have been let down by a process failure within your organization and are angrily taking out their frustrations on you, the unfortunate advisor.
+Angry customers with a legitimate grievance have been let down by a process failure within your organization and are angrily taking out their frustrations on you, the unfortunate advisor.

 Again, the first step is to listen carefully and acknowledge the customer’s complaint.
 But then, it’s really important that you thank the customer for bringing this to your attention and for giving the business the opportunity to correct the issue.